leerob/next-email-client/README.md

 # Next.js Email Client

 This is a simple email client built with Next.js and Postgres.
-It's built to show off some of the features of the App Router, which enable you to build producs that:
+It's built to show off some of the features of the App Router, which enable you to build products that:

 - Navigate between routes in a column layout while maintaining scroll position (layouts support)
 - Submit forms without JavaScript enabled (progressive enhancement)